lilingxi01/noteaid-agent-template/README.md

 ## Folders / Files

-- `patches/` - You should not touch this folder as it introduces the support for debugging Python 3.10 locally.
-It is auto-generated and you should not put any other thing into this folder!
-- `__init__.py` - This file is for AWS Lambda runner to recognize the entrypoint.
+- `api/index.py` - This file is for running the base architecture of the agent.
 You should not touch this file unless you know what you are doing.
+- `requirements.txt` - This file is the dependency list of the agent.
+You should update this file if you want to add more dependencies.
+OpenAI and Langchain (a slightly old version) are included by default.
-- `handler.py` - You should define your main agent within this file.
-The agent class will then be imported into the `__init__.py` file for feeding into the executor.
+- `handler.py` - **This file is IMPORTANT for you!** You should define your main agent within this file.
+The agent class will then be imported into the `api/index.py` file for feeding into the executor.
 - You can add more files as wishes, but please do not overlap with the existing reserved files.
 Organize them into a sub-folder like `utils` would be helpful.

 ## Technical Note: Update Agent Template